 This is a comparison of four modern FP&A platforms:

-- Anaplan — An enterprise heavyweight, optimized for scale and control
+- Anaplan: An enterprise heavyweight optimized for centralized control and global scale.

-- Adaptive (Workday) — A mature solution with deep integration into the Workday ecosystem
+- Adaptive (Workday): A mature solution with deep integration into the Workday ecosystem, best when Workday is already your system of record.

 Platform deep dives